 This Descender from ISC features some unique features for a handled descender.
 The handle is aluminum and coated for grip, and designed to rotate 360°, making it easier to use and switch between allowing the rope to run and locking the device.
 Each station in the rotation is accompanied by a “Click” so that you have the audio feedback in addition to the feel of switching the position.
 Features an anti-panic brake if the handle is rotated too far by an inexperienced user.

-The D4 has a great video and manual on the D4 descender page.
+These devices have great video and manuals on the D4 descender page.

 The U-Rack utilizes Hyper bars which makes it easy to add friction or lock off the device.
 The rack dissipates heat excellently while still giving the needed amount of friction for long rappels.
 SMC tests their equipment in the user configuration which gives very accurate ratings.
 This rack is designed to run on ropes from 7-12.5mm and has a MBS range of 8kN to 22kN which corresponds with ropes you would use it with.
 At 9” x 3’ it is the most compact rack from SMC.